 - Ear Hustle (November 2018-Current) – The daily realities of life inside prison shared by those living it, and stories from the outside, post-incarceration

-- Even The Rich (?
-2019-Current) – Sometimes we all think our lives are crazy.
-But on Wondery’s new series, co-hosts Brooke Siffrinn and Aricia Skidmore-Williams pull back the curtain and dish on someone else’s craziness for a change.
+- Even The Rich (February 2020-Current) – Sometimes we all think our lives are crazy.
+Co-hosts Brooke Siffrinn and Aricia Skidmore-Williams pull back the curtain and dish on someone else’s craziness for a change.
 Brooke and Aricia tell the stories of some of the greatest family dynasties in history, from the Murdochs to the Carters (Jay-Z and Beyoncé, that is).
 Because as none other than Queen Elizabeth once said, “A good gossip is a wonderful tonic.”

 - Framework Leadership